lkendrickd/httpapi/README.md

 ## Getting Started

 1. Clone the repository
-2. Run `make build` to install dependencies
+2. Run `make dependency_install` to install dependencies
 3. Run `make config` to generate a default configuration file
 4. Run `make run` to start the application